Green Energy ROI Hub

 Summary

-Federal Residential Clean Energy Credit Manual May 2025 Jan 2027
+Federal Residential Clean Energy Credit Jun 2026 Dec 2026

-All five datasets currently use the manual snapshot method: the operator reads the cited source and types the values into the configuration files in the codebase.
-No data is pulled automatically.
+All five datasets currently use the manual snapshot method.
+Automated sync scripts for EIA electricity rates and NREL solar resource data have been built and are ready to activate once API keys are registered.
+Until then, the operator reads the cited source and updates the configuration files in the codebase.
 This is intentional disclosure — earlier versions of the site implied automated freshness it did not have.

 Roadmap to live data